Rakeela/dragora-notes/2021-5-17-One-Hundred-and-Third.md

 On completion of the 'new poisons' special project from the toxicity event:
 "A foul poison gets spat out, but some people will accept death to eat a delicious poison, and that's more true for miserable people than comfortable ones.
 We've refined some unusual bioactive molecules into poisons that we can distribute cheaply for pro-stability 'differential impacts'.
 The poisons from these ancient spices are not strong enough (in palatable doses) to kill people outright, but we can get people who hate the government to take unhealthy doses as easily as by telling the public that loyal citizens don't eat them."
 Wonderful! - 'Self-poisoning rebels' modifier for 60 months on all colonies, +15% governing ethics attraction, +5 emigration push.
+(Note to self: Consider making this an edict "Flavors of Malevolence" which costs 200 influence to issue, is +10% more impactful, and lasts for a default 10 years.)

 When 'ancient spices fad' expires:
 "The initial buzz around {plant name} being grown on {starbase name} has worn off, and it's become an expected minor part of {empire name}'s cuisine.
 Public appreciation and experimentation hasn't entirely faded, but the response is less exuberant than it used to be.
 Spice supplies are going strong and variously spiced dishes are still being widely enjoyed."